therightstuff/aws-cdk-js-dev-guide/README.md

 ### CDK Initialization

-The first step to creating a CDK project is initializing it with `cdk init`, and a CDK project cannot be initialized if the project directory isn't empty.
+The first step to creating a CDK project is initializing it with `cdk init app`, and a CDK project cannot be initialized if the project directory isn't empty.
 If you would like to use an existing project (like this one) as a template, bear in mind that you will have to rename the stack in multiple locations and it would probably be safer and easier to create a new project and copy and paste in the bits you need.

 ### Useful commands